-Pupils will take part in pre-teach sessions (as appropriate) to aid them in entering a lesson at the same starting points as their peers.
-Through discussion with pupils, who can describe how they use the strategies they have been taught to support them with their learning.
-Learning Walks.
-Pupil progress meetings Incremental coaching model Reviewed during ongoing monitoring throughout the year, including pupil progress meetings.
-Pupils will be explicitly taught skills to scaffold their learning journey and increase their learning independence.
-Metacognitive approach to learning embedded across the curriculum.
-This is modelled by all staff including TAs who have taken part in training related to promoting learning independence.
-This could take the form of: active reading, learning pit, learning partners, me, plan, do, review, creating explicit links between previous learning.
-Metacognition and self-regulation approaches aim to help pupils think about their own learning more explicitly, often by teaching them specific strategies for planning, monitoring and evaluating their learning.
-Interventions are usually designed to give pupils a repertoire of strategies to choose from and the skills to select the most suitable strategy for a given learning task Sutton Trust: Metacognitive and self-regulation +7 months SLT 1 Total b oudgeted cost See section 7 ii.
+Pupils will take part in Through discussion with pupils, Reviewed during pre-teach sessions (as who can describe how they ongoing monitoring appropriate) to aid use the strategies they have throughout the them in entering a been taught to support them year, including pupil lesson at the same with their learning. progress meetings. starting points as their Learning Walks. peers.
+Pupil progress meetings Incremental coaching model Pupils will be Metacognitive Metacognition and self- SLT explicitly taught skills approach to learning regulation approaches to scaffold their embedded across aim to help pupils think learning journey the curriculum. about their own learning and increase their more explicitly, often by learning This is modelled by all teaching them specific independence. staff including TAs strategies for planning, who have taken part monitoring and in training related to evaluating their learning. promoting learning Interventions are usually independence. designed to give pupils a repertoire of strategies to This could take the choose from and the skills form of: active to select the most reading, learning pit, suitable strategy for a learning partners, me, given learning task plan, do, review, Sutton Trust: creating explicit links Metacognitive and self- between previous regulation +7 months learning.
+Total budgeted cost S ii.
+Targeted support ii.
 Targeted support Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 Pupils with PP receive high quality, purposeful, focused support.
 In line with the school's marking policy.
 The majority of marking will be done in lesson with a focus of moving learning on through effective feedback.
 1:1, 1:2 and small group tuition - EEF national tutoring programme Teachers and support staff to spend time 1:1 with pupils during lessons to discuss their next steps in learning, make links to previous learning and promote independence.
 Research (EEF) evidences high quality one to one support that is purposeful and focused has a high impact on raising attainment.
 See EEF COVID-19 Documents.
 Regular feedback between adults delivering the support, class teachers and PP lead.
 Regular monitoring of intervention records and impact, through discussion with teachers and TAs.
 Book looks, pupil conferencing and learning walks will evidence use of NS as will coaching triads.
 SLT Teachers and HLTAs/TAs to implement Half termly review of interventions and NS evidence.
 Regular pupil conferencing from all leaders.
 Teachers will support children to reflect on their learning, which higher up the school will result in children being able to independently articulate their next step in their learning.
 Lower down the school, the adults will take Consistency with staff following our assessment and feedback policy.
 The EEF toolkit identifies that when done effectively, feedback can have high effects on children's learning.
 Our assessment policy is written and is reflective of the EEF's written marking review.
 Sutton Trust: Feedback +8 months Sutton Trust: One to one tuition +5 months Pupil Conferences Learning Walks Book Scrutiny Incremental Coaching Model SLT/BP Half termly.